-Because learning to live with Parkinson’s is difficult, many people gain much needed support from being in contact with others who understand.
+Because learning to live with Parkinson’s is challenging, many people gain much needed support from being in contact with others who understand.
 For many, a Support Group reduces the feeling of isolation and creates an opportunity for frank discussion of symptoms, problems and reactions to medication.

-Reach out for Support – call the office on (08) 6457 7373 or email us for the contact number of a support group near you.
+Reach out for Support – call the office on (08) 6457 7373

 Parkinson’s WA Support Groups

 Most of our Support Groups meet once each month.
-Please

-phone the office on (08) 6457 7373 for more details about joining.
+Please phone the office on (08) 6457 7373 for more details about joining.